oolaoluwatobi/bluetech-test/README.md

-# React + TypeScript + Vite
+# Blutech Solutions LLC Test (React + TypeScript + Vite)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This readme provides a instructions on how to get this react project working.

 Currently, two official plugins are available: